Legitamine/metanthropes/README.md

 ### Latest Changes
 These are the latest changes for the Official Metanthropes RPG System for Foundry VTT
 #### 0.5.00 - current build (status)
-- GitHub Issues Integration with the Metanthropes Roadmap (pending)
 - Possessions: Possessions Sheet (pending)
 - Possessions: Chat Roll Message Results & Destiny Re-Roll
 - Possessions: Use Chat message depends on the Possession Category & Attack Type & Destiny Re-Rolls for Extras